-Cashflow basically looks at cash going in and out of the business to ensure there is never a shortfall.
+Cashflow looks at cash going in and out of the business to ensure there is never a shortfall.
 Cashflow is an often overlooked area of small businesses but can be crucial to surviving for many.
-The reason its overlooked is because many business owners assume that if their company is profitable, it will be able to pay its bills but timing differences can make profitable companies go under very quickly.
+The reason it's overlooked is because many business owners assume that if their company is profitable, it will be able to pay its bills but timing differences can make profitable companies go under very quickly.
 For example, if a contractor with a £500 day rate gets a contract for 6 months and predicts that the total value of all expenses will be just £1,000 per month then it would appear that she'd have plenty of money to pay those expenses but if the client only does a monthly pay run and she got her invoice out late, she might not get paid for the first two months.
-This could in turn lead to her losing her insurance because she has no money to pay it and then losing the contract due to not having the required insurance.
+This could, in turn, lead to her losing her insurance because she has no money to pay it and then losing the contract due to not having the required insurance.

 Chart of accounts

 The chart of accounts is the structure of a set of financial data.
 It will usually be made up of many categories that fit in to the following sections: income, expenses, assets, liabilities and capital.
 When bookkeeping, you're usually just matching the transactions of the business to the categories within these sections.